Lost-Outpost/lost-legacy/CONFIGURATION.md

 - In ENB Organizer, select Presets from the menu
 - In ENB Organizer, select the add button, select import folder or archive, import from your temporary folder, change Binary dropdown to "enbseries", then hit Save

-Thanks to Lost Legacy community helper Curly for making [this video](https://www.youtube.com/watch?v=4MA5ZLcRYds) to show the process.
+Thanks to Lost Outpost community helper Curly for making [this video](https://www.youtube.com/watch?v=4MA5ZLcRYds) to show the process.

 ## Performance Guide